-Accurately and consistently estimating abundance, and detecting changes in abundance, of Halfway River Bull Trout is critical to understanding potential population-level effects of the Project.
+Accurately and consistently estimating abundance and detecting changes in abundance is critical to understanding potential population-level effects of the Project.
 Since 2016, we have produced redd abundance estimates and kelt abundances for tributaries of the Halfway River, which build upon historic peak counts dating back to the early 2000s.
 Our GAUC method is more accurate and robust relative to peak counts, increasing the probability of detecting future changes in Bull Trout populations.